gsscoder/exprengine/README.md

-Expression Engine Library 1.0.3.1 Beta.
+Expression Engine Library 1.0.3.3 Beta.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and uses an AST-evaluation algorithm.
 You can use built-in or user-defined [functions and variables](https://github.com/gsscoder/exprengine/blob/master/src/ExpressionEngine.Tests/MutableExpressionFixture.cs).
 It was written primarily for fun and and as programming exercise; anyway if you anyone find it useful, please send feature requests or issues.

 News:
 ---
+  - Number parsing refactored in Core.Scanner class.
   - Public API should have reached its final shape.
   - Implemented user defined functions and variables.
   - Implemented modulo operator (%).